clarkfitzg/clarkfitzg.github.io/_posts/2017-03-29-pushing-R-into-swap-space.md

 three times that of being wholy within memory.
 This is much better performance all around than the spinning disk.

+Big thanks to our excellent UC Davis systems administrator Nehad Ismail for installing an SSD on one of our servers and configuring the swap.

 ## Conclusions

 Performance in R hits a wall once one starts going to disk, and this is why